christophergillard9696-lgtm/Cause-For-Applause/README.md

 # 🗳️ Lessons and Improvements:

-- I needed a category attribute number because:
+- I needed a category attribute number because otherwise it would not allow me to order them appropriately for the spread graph

-- I had dfficulty making the spead chart because:

-- potential on fixing skewed data?

-- The ways I could imrpove this are:
+- Given that this is a contemporary look at causes for applauses the data makes sense even if the US skewers the set

+- Different time lengths of speeches are currently skewing the data, I am considering only selecting speeches of a similar length to fix this

-- My automated flow functions interdependantly here and there but not independantly at start and finish
+- My automated flow functions interdependantly throughout the middle but runs dependantly from the start and end

-- Different time lengths of speeches skewing the data (potential fixes?)